igorski/efflux-tracker/README.md

 All model types are generated through their respected _FACTORIES_.
-The factory should be able to create a new instance of the model type, as well as be able to assemble an instance from a _serialized_ version. _SERIALIZERS_ are separate files (to minimize file size of the Tiny player that should only be able to assemble from serialized songs).
+The factory should be able to create a new instance of the model type, as well as be able to assemble an instance from a _serialized_ version. _SERIALIZERS_ are separate files (to minimize file size of the Tiny player that should only be able to assemble (deserialize) serialized songs).

 ### Efflux song model and Vuex